ADHD Guide

 The goal of ADHD money management isn’t to become someone who loves tracking finances.
 It’s to build a system so automated and low-friction that managing money requires as little executive function as possible.

-The ADHD Budget Tracker was designed around this principle.
-The Money Dump feature lets you log expenses in under 10 seconds without categorizing.
-Auto-Sort handles the organization into Needs, Wants, and ADHD Tax.
-The Monthly View gives you a visual dashboard with progress bars — not spreadsheets — so you can check your financial health in a single glance.
-And the Subscription Tracker runs a usage audit so you can catch those forgotten recurring charges before they eat another month’s budget.
+The Budget Reset was designed around this principle.
+The Money Dump page lets you write down expenses in under 10 seconds without categorizing.
+The simple 3-category framework keeps the organization to Needs, Wants, and ADHD Tax.
+The print-and-keep monthly pages give you a one-sheet view — not a spreadsheet — so you can check your financial health in a single glance.
+And the subscription audit page walks you through every recurring charge so you can catch those forgotten ones before they eat another month’s budget.

-At $17, it replaces the complicated systems that never worked with something built for the way your brain actually operates.
+It’s an instant-download PDF — guide, workbook, and print-and-keep pages.
+No app, no spreadsheet, no login, no subscription.
+At $7, it replaces the complicated systems that never worked with something built for the way your brain actually operates.
 Because the best money management system for ADHD isn’t the most detailed one — it’s the one you’ll actually use.

 Your brain can handle money.
 It just needs the right container.

-Subscription Tracker — annual cost + usage audit
+Subscription audit page — annual cost + usage check

 RECOMMENDED FOR YOU

-• Money Dump — log expenses without categorizing
+• Money Dump page — write expenses without categorizing

 30-day money-back guarantee